Pennington family reunion

 About Us

-This Year's Family Reunion will be held in Washington, DC Friday July 19 - Sunday July 21.
+This Year's Family Reunion will be held in Lexington, KY Friday July 18 - Sunday July 20.

-The Host for this year is Curtis Mimms, Yvette Mimms & LaRita Mimms.
+The Host for this year is Ruth Pennington, Sarah Coffey, Vicki Davidson & Vedonna Cox.

 Clayborn Allen "Bud" Pennington was born in Lincoln County, KY on the plantation known as The Whitley House.
 He was the son of Ellen Pennington (a slave) and the plantation owner Ephraim Pennington.
 During this time period accurate records of slave births were not kept.
 As a result, Clayborn was uncertain of his birth year, but knew he was born Christmas Day and was a "pretty good size boy" when the slaves were set free.
 It is unknown if this was in reference to January 1863 when President Lincoln released the Emancipation